osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 #### Examples

-Let's look at a few very simplified examples to see why one might conceive of the mind and cognition as computational processes.
+Let's look at a few more (simplified) examples to see why one might conceive of the mind and cognition as computational processes.

 One good example to start with is George Miller's famous hypothesis: working memory is around seven items.<sup><a href="#footnote6">[6]</a></sup> For example, suppose you are at the park and want to memorize several things you see, taken as the following set:  $\text{\{cat, dog, apple, sky, tree, fruit, person, car\}}$